Introduction

 The procedure involves compressing the lateral lobe at the targeted location by laterally angulating the scope to move the lateral lobe physically.
 The trigger is then unlocked, and the blue half of the double trigger is pulled in line with the grey trigger (half press), firing a hollow nitinol curved needle through the prostate tissue and its capsule.
 Care should be taken not to use the camera head as a lever to compress the lobe to avoid incomplete suture deployment.
 This action delivers a capsular anchor and nylon suture into the prostatic capsule.
 The operator then retracts the needle (full press), tensions the suture, and advances the instrument towards the bladder neck until a white line appears on the suture.
 This line indicates proper tension when visualized halfway between the device and the prostate lobe.
 The button on the back of the PUL device is depressed to deploy the urethral end of the implant and sever the suture.
 The instrument's tip is then moved to the midline to ensure the urethral anchor is disengaged from the device.
 Subsequently, the instrument is retracted into the bladder, and the procedure is repeated for both lateral lobes.

-After the deployments, the sheath is left within the bladder, and a follow-up cystoscopy is performed to determine if additional implants are necessary to adequately alleviate the obstruction.
+After the deployments, the sheath is left within the bladder, and a follow-up cystoscopy is performed to determine if additional implants are necessary to alleviate the obstruction adequately.
 Implants are distributed along the expanse of each lateral lobe of the prostate, positioning them at intervals of about 1 cm, with corresponding implants on the contralateral sides to achieve the requisite urethra dilation.
 On average, a patient generally receives 3 to 4 implants.
-As a maximum guideline, it is advised not to exceed the placement of 10 implants per patient.
+The recommended guideline suggests placing no more than 10 implants per patient as the upper limit.

 Routine PUL in ideal patients does not require catheterization following the procedure.
 Indications for immediate catheterization following a PUL are catheterization prior to the procedure, overnight stay due to anesthetic concerns, and significant adenomatous bleeding.
 This methodical approach optimizes the anatomical configuration for improved urinary flow while minimizing invasiveness and preserving erectile and ejaculatory functions.[3]